mxagar/spark_big_data_guide/00_Intro_Big_Data/README.md

 - For the user, elastic search is just a server which accepts JSONs and returns JSONs.
 - On top of Elastic Search sits Kibana, which is a web UI for visualizing the data.
     - Kibana is often used to aggregate data.
-    - We can du log analytics.
+    - We can do log analytics.

 Elastic search structure concepts: